 About 50 species of flowering evergreen shrubs and herbs belong to the Bouvardia genus in the Rubiaceae (coffee) plant family.
 All species, except one that grows in the southwestern United States, are native to Mexico and Central America.

-Bouvardia plants produce delicate-looking clutches of four-lobed flowers in shades of yellow, pink, and red, in addition to white.
+Bouvardia plants produce delicate-looking clutches of four-lobed flowers in shades of yellow, pink, red, and white.
 They’re popularly grown indoors as houseplants or as outdoor garden plants in warm climates.

 14. Star of Bethlehem (Ornithogalum)